 Believe it or not, philosophers have been trying to bridge this explanatory gap ever since.

-Descartes' doubting leaves us with a rather alarming concern: that our experience is not infallible, and that it has no bearing on the existence of an external world.
-Of course, this state of affairs has prompted a vast literature on whether the skepticism expressed by Descartes is actually anything to worry about, which has in turn spawned commentaries on the limits to what we can know, as well as just how our existences are tied to that of the world around us.
+Descartes' doubting leaves us with a rather alarming concern: that perception might not be reality, and that our experience is not infallible and has no bearing on the existence of an external world.
+Of course, this state of affairs has prompted a vast literature on whether the skepticism expressed by Descartes is actually anything to worry about — including by John Locke and George Berkeley — which has in turn spawned commentaries on the limits to what we can know, as well as just how our existences are tied to that of the world around us.

-There are a number of deep philosophical issues exposed by Descartes' Meditations on First Philosophy, which is why it's perceived to mark the beginning of modern philosophy in the Western tradition.
+There are a number of deep epistemological and metaphysical issues exposed by Descartes' Meditations on First Philosophy, which is why it's perceived to mark the beginning of modern philosophy in the Western tradition.
 Combine that with its highly accessible, dramatized style, and it's no wonder that this short text is still pored over by undergraduate students to this day.
 It's essential reading for anyone interested in philosophy.

-Beyond reading Descartes' Meditations on First Philosophy in full, to further explore the theme of what constitutes the ultimate nature of reality, touched on by Descartes' pondering, we've put together a reading list of the best and most essential works of metaphysics, considering questions on time, space, nothingness, and God's existence.
+Beyond reading Descartes' Meditations on First Philosophy in full, to further explore the theme of what constitutes the ultimate nature of reality, touched on by Descartes' pondering, check out our 5-day introductory philosophy course, Life's Big Questions.